Taquo

 “Benn, how did the intruder act once inside?”

-“Her progress suggests she didn’t know where she was going specifically, a mapping foray.
+“Her progress suggests she knew where she was going generally, a mapping foray, it appears.
 She was implanted to record her encroachment, but of course, once she crossed the null field, that went out the window.
 All she had was her memory when we turned her over to authorities.
 Still, that’s the deepest anyone’s made it yet, so kudos to her and to whoever she works for.”

 “She probably doesn’t even know.”